Managing Emotions: How To Get Them Under Control

 A therapist can help you get control

-This can help you when you're in the early stages of learning how to control your responses.
+A therapist can help you when you’re in the early stages of learning how to control your emotional responses.

 Gaining control of your emotions can change your life.
 You can notice an improvement in your confidence levels and your relationships.
 The process might take time but stick with it and don't be afraid to ask for help.